WalletWasabi/WalletWasabi/WalletWasabi.Documentation/WasabikaCodex.md

    - `git upd` -> Update the forked repository
    - `git del` -> Delete the current branch remotely and locally
    - `git pr "Commit message"` -> Create a new branch, commit then push your work, open your browser with a new PR waiting for you to fill the title and the description.
-Make sure to have these lines -
+Make sure to have these lines in the .gitconfig file:
 ```
 [user]
 	name = your_github_username
 	email = your_github@email.com
 ```
-in the .gitconfig file

 # Productivity tips